 You see I have these floating ideas in my head lately and I feel like I’m about to burst if I don’t start putting them down on canvas!
 Inspiration has struck me!
 I already went out the other day and bought the canvas and the rest of the supplies.
 All I have to do now is to sit and do it!

 Christmas dining is huge this time of the year, being an excellent opportunity for some well spent with your loved ones.
 Don’t forget that no matter how much or how well you “stage” your home for these holidays, the greatest thing of all is to wear is your brightest smile – no matter what – and count your blessings!

 Just as a small reminder, so that your decorating doesn’t get out of hand, remember that it is best to swap out a few unnecessary items.
 That way you will contain the clutter that tends to spoil your home’ styling.
 Group together your decor for more impact.
 Layer it!
-Think in both horizontal and vertical terms.
+Think both in horizontal and vertical terms.
 Remember the basics: cinnamon sticks, candles, acorns, pine branches, nuts, berries, baubles and lights, lights, lights might be all you need!
 Simplicity is always an unbeatable classic value!

 P.S.
 After the holidays I’ll be posting special features starting with RUGS – a design element that holds a lot of magic when it comes to transforming a space!